 It’s about making wiser choices.

-It’s not always about using less sugar, fat, or calories.
+But it’s not always about using less sugar, fat, or calories.
 The magic lies in balancing taste and nutrition.

-It shouldn’t be a “one size fits all” approach, because each individual’s health profile is unique.
+It shouldn’t be a “one size fits all” approach because each individual’s health profile is unique.

 I avoid dairy.
 Others may be allergic to eggs and nuts.
 Still, others just want their treats to be more nutritious.

-Point is: you don’t have to eliminate every traditional ingredient.
+The point: you don’t have to eliminate every traditional ingredient.

-Indeed, healthy baking is your ally if you want to be healthy and nourished, while indulging your taste buds.
+Indeed, healthy baking is your ally if you want to be healthy and nourished while indulging your taste buds.
 Isn’t that a treat?

 The Art and Concept of Ingredient Substitutions